LLNL/hubcast/README.md

 Hubcast is an event driven synchronization application for bridging GitHub and GitLab to GitLab.
 It automates various workflow tasks and handles jobs like:

 - Syncing branches from GitHub to GitLab.
-- Synching branches from GitLab to GitLab.
+- Syncing branches from GitLab to GitLab.
 - Reporting CI job statuses back to GitHub from GitLab Workflow Runs.